COC Centro Oncológico de Chihuahua

 • Earache.

-• Mass in the neck or throat.
+• Lump in the neck or throat.

-• Voice change or hoarseness.
+• Voice changes or hoarseness.

-Possible tests to diagnose laryngeal cancer.
+Potential tests to diagnose laryngeal cancer

 Four types of standard treatment are used:

-Radiation therapy : High-energy rays (similar to X-rays) are used to kill cancer cells.
+Radiation therapy: High-energy rays (similar to X-rays) are used to kill cancer cells.